 Canada’s multi-family apartment sector is the strongest it’s ever been.
 Across the country, apartment buildings are full, vacancy rates have dropped to record lows, and rental rates have climbed to all-time-highs.
-This is thanks to a variety of factors and fundamentals, including a steadily growing population, rising home ownership costs, and a shortage of affordable rental supply.
-This bodes well for those invested in Canada’s rental segment; investing in apartment buildings and other multi-family dwellings is a sound way generate consistent cash flow and stable appreciation, while avoiding the high level of volatility associated with other investment avenues.
+This is thanks to a variety of factors and fundamentals, including a steadily growing population, rising homeownership costs, and a shortage of affordable rental supply.
+This bodes well for those invested in Canada’s rental segment; investing in apartment buildings and other multi-family dwellings is a sound way to generate consistent cash flow and stable appreciation while avoiding the high level of volatility associated with other investment avenues.

 Canada’s rental market is a reflection of several decades-worth of socioeconomic factors.
 In this article, I explore the factors that have driven the multi-family rental segment to what it is today.

 The Financialization of Canadian Housing

 In Canada, the multi-family rental segment includes supply that dates back as early as 1950.
-As a product of federal incentives, many apartment buildings were constructed in the 1950s, ’60s and ’70s, and are still in use today.
-Considering the fact that these decades-old buildings require considerable maintenance to keep up with the status quo, Canada’s supply of aging house requires significant investments to extend its useful life.
+As a product of federal incentives, many apartment buildings were constructed in the 1950s, ’60s, and ’70s, and are still in use today.
+Considering the fact that these decades-old buildings require considerable maintenance to keep up with the status quo, Canada’s supply of aging housing requires significant investments to extend its useful life.

 Enter: institutional investors.
 From an investor standpoint, these aging buildings are flush with immediate and potential value, thanks to a housing supply shortage that shows little evidence of relenting any time soon.
 This is where the process of financialization comes in.